GoCompare's first insurance awards kicks off with judging this week

-Finding insurance isn't exactly the most exciting thing in the world, and GoCo knows it – which is exactly why its service is so helpful.
-The site presents a range of policies from different insurance providers at different price points; so you're not just being directed to the cheapest product, but the best one for you.
+Finding insurance isn't exactly the most exciting thing in the world, and GoCompare knows it – which is exactly why its service is so helpful.
+GoCompare (owned by Future plc) presents a range of policies from different insurance providers at different price points; so you're not just being directed to the cheapest product, but the best one for you.

 - Innovate your outdoor game with a solar ready power station from Bluetti